siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-09-22-what-is-a-firewall-how-it-protects-network-systems.md

 ---

 In today’s digital landscape, the importance of network security cannot be overstated.
 As organizations and individuals increasingly rely on the internet for communication, transactions, and data storage, the threat of cyberattacks has become a significant concern.
 One of the fundamental tools for defending against these threats is the **firewall**.
-In this blog post, we will dive deep into understanding **what a firewall is**, how it works, and how it plays a critical role in **protecting network systems**.
+In this article, we will dive deep into understanding **what a firewall is**, how it works, and how it plays a critical role in **protecting network systems**.
 What is a Firewall?